 - Qty 2A+2B — Ratchet straps

-- Qty 1 — Fluorescent marker tape.
+- Qty 1 — Fluorescent flagging tape.

 For example, a shade structure with a grid of 2 ⨉ 3 = 6 squares of shade cloth will use: